ImForge/SafeRaipur/README.md

 ## A note on the data

 Areas with fewer reported incidents are not necessarily safer.
 A lot goes unreported.
 This map reflects what was documented, not everything that happened.
 Use it as one input, not a guarantee.

+## Still in development

+This is a work in progress.
+A few things are placeholders right now: